Metropolitan District Commission of Connecticut: Chairman DiBella

-In 2008 MDC Chairman William A. DiBella was ordered to pay $795,000 in restitution for his key role in a fraudulent investment scheme involving former State Treasurer Paul J. Silvester and Thayer Capital Partners.
-DiBella and his associates were paid kickbacks from Thayer in return for placing money from the Connecticut State Retirement and Trust Fund into their funds.
-The scheme unbalanced the State Retirement and Trust Fund portfolio, potentially putting a huge number of State Retirement accounts at risk.
+In 2008 MDC Chairman William A. DiBella was ordered by the SEC to pay $795,000 in restitution for his role in an investment scheme involving former State Treasurer Paul J. Silvester and Thayer Capital Partners.
+DiBella and his associates received payments by Thayer in return for investing money from the Connecticut State Retirement and Trust Fund into Thayer's investment firm.

-DiBella was MDC Chairman at the time and there have been widespread calls for him to step down, mainly citing his SEC case, the ethics of public office, and the inherent moral corruption of his acts leading to questions about his character.
-The Federation of Connecticut Taxpayer Organizations has added DiBella to their “Hall of Shame” of politicians who grossly betray the public's trust in addition to calling for him to be stripped of his MDC position.
-Fellow MDC Commissioner Mark Pappa stated that “If this was a publicly traded company this conversation wouldn’t even happen because there’s no question Mr. DiBella would not be sitting here.”
+As DiBella was MDC Chairman at the time, there was public pressure for his resignation or termination.
+The Federation of Connecticut Taxpayer Organizations was one such organization seeking DiBella's removal, adding DiBella to their “Hall of Shame” list of unethical public officials.
+Mark Pappa, a fellow MDC Commissioner, stated that “If this was a publicly traded company this conversation wouldn’t even happen because there’s no question Mr. DiBella would not be sitting here.”